IntentArchitect/Docs/articles/user-interface/how-to-manage-repositories/how-to-manage-repositories.md

 ### Profile Menu

-At any point while in Intent Architect, click on the top right Profile menu and select `Repository Management`.
+From any screen within Intent Architect, click on the top right Profile menu and select `Repository Management`.

 ![Profile Menu](images/menu-manage-repositories.png)